karthick3018/blogs-helper/README.md

 * It can resize to a particular width & height.
 * It can be dragged and moved around the particular right side area.

-## Download
-You can download the extension here !
-<a href="https://github.com/karthick3018/blogs-helper/blob/main/blogs-helper.zip" target="_blank">Download</a>
 ## Demo

 ![gif](https://github.com/karthick3018/blogs-helper/blob/main/public/img/output.gif)